 - prepare a proposal on the Board’s charter.

-- The committee convened seven times in 2016 and the attendance was 100%.
+- The committee convened 6 times in 2017 and the average attendance was 93%

 Audit and Risk Committee (ARC)

-In 2016, all committee members were non-executive directors who were independent of the company and three of them independent of significant shareholders.
+In 2017, all committee members were non- executive directors who were independent of the company and two of them independent of significant shareholders.
 All members have extensive experience in corporate management and financial issues and therefore have the required expertise.

 Based on the Board’s decision, the ARC was composed of